pygame/pygame/docs/reST/ref/sprite.rst

 .. class:: LayeredUpdates

-   | :sl:`LayeredUpdates Group handles layers, that draws like OrderedUpdates.`
+   | :sl:`LayeredUpdates is a sprite group that handles layers and draws like OrderedUpdates.`
    | :sg:`LayeredUpdates(*spites, **kwargs) -> LayeredUpdates`

    This group is fully compatible with :class:`pygame.sprite.Sprite`.